Greece Travel Guide logo

 Buying Ferry Tickets in Greece

-Dolphin Hellas has a ticketing office downstairs from their main offices on Syngrou Avenue.
+Dolphin Hellas Travel has a ticketing office downstairs from their main offices on Syngrou Avenue.
 If you walk down Syngrou from the Temple of Olympian Zeus it is a couple blocks down on the right.
-For information on booking tickets with them on-line see Dolphin-Ferry-Tickets
+For information on booking tickets with them on-line see Dolphin-Ferry-Tickets which you can do as you get closer to the date of the departure, not a year in advance.
+I also recommend Ferryhopper.com

-For those who want to avoid frustration and have an idea of what islands they want to visit but don't want to buy a package or go on a tour try www.greecetravel.com/create-an-itinerary and have all your hotels and ferries booked before you arrive.
-You will get to your first hotel and get an envelope with all your ferry tickets and hotel vouchers.
+For those who want to avoid frustration and have an idea of what islands they want to visit but don't want to buy a package or go on a tour try my Create-an-itinerary form and have all your hotels and ferries booked before you arrive.
+You will get to the airport or your Athens hotel and receive an envelope with all your ferry tickets and hotel vouchers.

 Flights to the Greek Islands